The Penrose Property with a Cosmological Constant

+We have also considered the Penrose property in product spacetimes which are composed of a Lorentzian manifold and a compact Riemannian manifold.
+We found that both versions of the Penrose property were satsified in this product spacetime if and only if they are satisfied in the Lorentzian spacetime alone.
+This was perhaps surprising since considering a product spacetime may appear to give a more restrictive condition.
+We are therefore able to rule out a quantum gravity construction based on a fixed background spacetime consisting of the product of Minkowski spacetime with any compact Riemannian manifold.

-We have also considered three examples of asymptotically flat spacetimes highlighting properties which were not encountered in \cite{PCMD}.
+Finally, we considered the Penrose property in two examples of asymptotically flat spacetimes highlighting properties which were not encountered in \cite{PCMD}.
 We showed how similar techniques to those employed in \cite{PCMD} allowed us to treat these examples successfully.
 The wormhole example showed that the Penrose property can be more complicated if we consider spacetimes with more than one asymptotically flat end since (as for asymptotically de Sitter spacetimes) we cannot simply rely on the asymptotic behaviour of the metric.
-The example of the black string showed us that not only is the Penrose property satisfied in 3+1 dimensional positive mass Schwarzschild but there is, in some sense, additional flexibility in this result.
-In particular, we are able to timelike connect antipodal points which also differ in some additional compact dimension.
 The example of the Hayward metric, a non-flat spacetime with no singularities, was straightforward and highlighted the fact that the Penrose property is a property of neighbourhoods of spatial infinity and in particular does not require the existence of curvature singularities.